goblint/analyzer/docs/developer-guide/testing.md

 The comparison input and the metadata in the patch headers are not necessary and can be removed.

-### Incremental Analysis Test Toolchain - IATT
+### Test Automation for Incremental Analysis - TAIA
-The "Incremental Analysis Test Toolchain" in the bench repository (`bench/incremental-analysis-test-toolchain`) enables you to generate and run incremental tests based on one single c file as input.
+The "Test Automation for Incremental Analysis" in the bench repository (`bench/incremental-analysis-test-toolchain`) enables you to generate and run incremental tests based on one single c file as input.
 You find more details in the readme file in the repository (`bench/incremental-analysis-test-toolchain/README.md`).

 ## Unit tests